jalpaashara/shopbud/README.md

 # Shopbud
 Shopbud is a mobile application that compares prices accross ecommerce websites such as best buy and ebay

-This project was made as a part of coursework CS 641 - Mobile Web Development
+This project was made as a part of coursework CS 641 - Mobile Web Development at Pace University.

 The application is build using Ionic framework with Angular.
 CSS3 and ionic provided custom animations is used for styling.